Emergency Water Purification

 Chemical Water Purification

-Potassium Permanganate - (Condy's Crystals) can be purchased at hardware stores.
-Sold as a water softener.
+Potassium Permanganate - (Condy's Crystals) can be purchased online or at hardware stores.
+Potassium Permanganate is sold as a water softener.
 Can be purchased in both powder and pill form (permitabs).
 This chemical compound has many uses from fire starting to water purification.
 Just a few crystals can treat a quart of water.

 Iodine tincture - Around eight drops per liter or about thirty per gallon

-Bleach - Two drops of bleach per quart 1/8 teaspoon (or eight drops) of regular, unscented, liquid household bleach for each gallon of water
+Bleach - Two drops of bleach per quart 1/8 teaspoon (or eight drops) of regular, unscented, liquid household bleach for each gallon of water.
+Note: Be mindful that household bleach degrades over time.

 As per EPA suggestions: